Wasco State Prison — Basic Information

 1. Direct Appeals

-A direct appeal is available to Wasco inmates in matters where they were recently convicted.
+1. Appeal After Trial A direct appeal is available to Wasco inmates in matters where they were recently convicted.
 Usually, a Notice of Appeal must be filed within 60 days after the date of sentencing.
 A direct appeal would raise issues that are present on the trial record.
 For example, a judge’s mistaken ruling on evidence or a prosecutor’s improper argument may be raised in a direct appeal.
-These appeals go the California Court of Appeal, although they can also be raised in the California Supreme Court in certain circumstances. - Appeal After Other Ruling
+These appeals go the California Court of Appeal, although they can also be raised in the California Supreme Court in certain circumstances.

-Generally speaking most final rulings in trial courts can be appealed to the California Court of Appeals.
+2. Appeal After Other Ruling Generally speaking most final rulings in trial courts can be appealed to the California Court of Appeals.
 Thus, the direct appeal method can be used if the trial court (“Superior Court”) denies certain relief, including a denied SB 1437 Petition.

 2. Writs

-A writ of habeas corpus generally raises issues that were outside the trial record.
+1. Writ of Habeas Corpus A writ of habeas corpus generally raises issues that were outside the trial record.
 For example, if a witness admitted to a friend that he or she was lying during the trial (but such a statement is not recorded in court) that type of information would go into a writ of habeas corpus.
-Common writ of habeas corpus arguments include (1) ineffective assistance of counsel, (2) actual innocence, (3) prosecutorial misconduct, and (4) various other arguments related to matters outside the trial record. - Writ of Error Coram Nobis
+Common writ of habeas corpus arguments include (1) ineffective assistance of counsel, (2) actual innocence, (3) prosecutorial misconduct, and (4) various other arguments related to matters outside the trial record.

-A writ of error coram nobis is filing used to correct a fundamental error that does not fall into one of the categories of other appeals or writs.
+2. Writ of Error Coram Nobis A writ of error coram nobis is filing used to correct a fundamental error that does not fall into one of the categories of other appeals or writs.
 It is very rarely filed, although it is still used.
 An example of a writ of error coram nobis might be a filing seeking to overturn a sentence because the sentencing judge was not aware that the defendant was mentally incapacitated.

 3. Applications

-Other applications for sentence reduction exist, including recently-passed AB 2942 (involving applications to the District Attorney’s Office) as well as other submissions that involve the character of the inmate.
+3. Other Applications Other applications for sentence reduction exist, including recently-passed AB 2942 (involving applications to the District Attorney’s Office) as well as other submissions that involve the character of the inmate.
 Speak to a criminal appeals lawyer to learn more details.

 4. Unique Circumstance Petitions

-A recent change in the law allows “Franklin Hearings.”
+2. Franklin Hearing A recent change in the law allows “Franklin Hearings.”
 A Franklin Hearing is a request for a re-sentencing that takes into account the youth, inexperience, and immaturity of an inmate who committed a crime prior to his or her 26th birthday.
 The hearings are supposed to take into account that people under the age of 26 are not fully matured and therefore are less morally culpable relative to an older perpetrator.

-Spolin Law P.C. has represented numerous Wasco State Prison inmates in post-conviction cases.
+Experienced appellate attorneys have successfully represented numerous Wasco State Prison inmates in post-conviction cases.

-The firm’s record of success is largely based on:
+A successful record is largely based on: